Homomesies on permutations -- an analysis of maps and statistics in the FindStat database

 The key is to notice that the first entry of the permutation gives a range for the rank.
 The rank of a permutation $\sigma$ of $[n+1]$ is between $(\sigma_1-1)n!+1$ and $\sigma_1n!$.
 More specifically, it is given by $(\sigma_1-1)n!+\rank(\sigma_2\ldots\sigma_{n+1})$.
 Using the induction hypothesis,

 which proves Equation \eqref{eqn:rank}. \end{proof}

-We now have the tools to prove the following theorem. \begin{prop}[Statistics 20] The rank of the permutation is $\frac{n!+1}{2}$-mesic under the Lehmer code rotation. \end{prop} \begin{proof} We use Lemma \ref{lem:rank_and_lehmer_code} to compute the rank directly from the Lehmer code.
+We now have the tools to prove Proposition \ref{20_LC}. \begin{prop}[Statistics 20] The rank of the permutation is $\frac{n!+1}{2}$-mesic under the Lehmer code rotation. \end{prop} \begin{proof} We use Lemma \ref{lem:rank_and_lehmer_code} to compute the rank directly from the Lehmer code.

 Let $m$ be the orbit size under the Lehmer code rotation.
 By Theorem \ref{Thm: L-Orbit cardinality}, $m=\lcm(1,2,\ldots,n).$ Acting on $\sigma$ by the Lehmer code rotation we get $L(\sigma)+\textbf{1}$ where addition in the $i$-th component is done modulo $n-i+1$.
 Thus if we act on $\sigma$ by the Lehmer code rotation $k$ times, the resulting Lehmer code has rank Calculating the average over an orbit of the Lehmer code rotation we find